-First, see the Toolkit for New Medical Writers; it applies to medical editors too.
+First, see the New Medical Writers Toolkit; it applies to medical editors too.

 - Instructions to authors for more than 6,000 peer-reviewed journals in the health and life sciences (from the Mulford Health Science Library of the University of Toledo)

 I also suggest that you consider joining the American Medical Writers Association (AMWA); it counts medical editors among its members, including me.
-The AMWA web site has lots of excellent resources for both medical editors and medical writers.
-Its private e-mail lists are great for networking and learning from colleagues, and members who are freelancers can purchase an entry in the web site's freelance directory.
+The AMWA website has lots of excellent resources for both medical editors and medical writers.
+Its private e-mail list is great for networking and learning from colleagues, and members who are freelancers can purchase an entry in the website's freelance directory.
 You can also follow AMWA on Twitter.
 And once you are a confirmed member of AMWA, you can join the AMWA LinkedIn group.

 There is a large market, for those who are persistent, in doing medical editing for researcher-authors who are non-native speakers of English and need their journal-article manuscripts polished before submission to U.S. and UK journals.
 See the article "Building Good Relationships with ESL Authors" (PDF) from Science Journal, the publication of the Council of Science Editors (CSE).

 In response to my post to the Freelance e-mail list, Susan posted some additional helpful information, and she gave me her permission to share it with others as long as I credited her.
 So here's what she posted to that list:

 What Katharine said!
 All great advice.
 I'd add just a few things.

 The Council of Science Editors also has a Job Bank open to all.